Skip to main content

 Many plugins have configuration options, such as API keys for external services.
 After installing a plugin:

-When multiple plugins of the same type are installed (e.g., two metadata enrichers), you can control the order they run in.
-Go to Admin > Plugins and drag plugins to reorder them within each hook type.
+When multiple plugins of the same type are installed (e.g., two metadata enrichers), you can control the order they run in and set their mode.
+Go to Admin > Plugins, click the gear icon in the top-right to open the Advanced plugin settings dialog, and use the Order section to drag plugins to reorder them within each hook type.

 Per-Library Settings